wlg1/wlg1.github.io/eduBlogHome.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DHjwbleAgPQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-<u>NOTE:</u> Ch 1 of this site is outdated and will be updated later.
+<u>NOTE:</u> Ch 1 (along with many other chapters) is outdated and will be updated later.
 It is recommended to watch this video instead, which encapsulates the same concepts as Ch 1 but in a better way.

 <!---
 Not sure where to start?